Solution playbooks / ERP integrations

 01

-Document the source systems, records, permissions, approval owners, and actions OpenTeam may prepare.
+Document the source systems, records, permissions, approval owners, exception cases, and success measures for the production workflow.

 02